leanderthiele/voxelize_OLD/README.md

 ```

 Note: the python package *hardcodes* the location of libvoxelize.so,
-which means you shouldn't move/delete it.
+which means you probably shouldn't move/delete it.
+You can also move libvoxelize.so, provided you append the new location
+to LD\_LIBRARY\_PATH.

 **Installation on rusty**